 Explain that the United Nations has agreed that all children have the right to:

-Explain that their task is to work alone, with a partner or in small groups to make posters that promote small ways in which the students in your school can honour the Universal Declaration of Human Rights.
+Explain that their task is to make a poster that promotes small ways in which the students in your school can honour the Universal Declaration of Human Rights.

 Encourage the use of Internet sites to promote the messages.
 The following sites may be helpful: